 - Keith Gallasch

-re:group performance collective is an independent theatre company comprised of dear friends who work together to make “live cinema” and contemporary performance.
-They are Mark Rogers, Solomon Thomas, Malcolm Whittaker, Steve Wilson-Alexander and Carly Young.
-They are based between Sydney and Wollongong and take inspiration from the highs and lows of pop culture to make their theatre projects.
+re:group performance collective is an independent theatre company comprised of dear friends who work together to make live cinema and contemporary performance.
+We are Mark Rogers, Solomon Thomas, Malcolm Whittaker, Steve Wilson-Alexander and Carly Young.
+We are based between Sydney and Wollongong.
+Our growing body of work includes:

 If you are interested in touring get in contact!